 At Patan / Lalitpur visit the Old Durbar Square steeped with ancient temples and a palace with a royal courtyard of the Malla period regime.
 The Malla Dynasty King Vera Deva established the kingdom in Patan around 299 AD.
 Places to visit around Patan and old Durbar Square:

 One of the main highlights of Patan is the Hindu temple of Lord Krishna built in the 17th Century.
 Regarded as the first constructed monument in Shikara architecture.

-Stands as a commanding position in the durbar square, the magnificent Shikara-style temple is one of the gems of Nepal.
+Stands in a commanding position in durbar square, the magnificent Shikara-style temple is one of the gems of Nepal.
 The temple is compared with the sacred Mount Meru, the abode of Lord Shiva in the Hindu scriptures.
 A five-storied pagoda-style temple of Lord Shiva was built by King Jayasthiti Malla.
 Within temple premises flows a natural spring, believed that the source flows from a holy glacial Lake of Gosainkunda.
 The temple’s golden work added in

 Jagat Narayan Temple:

 Within Durbar Square stands Jagat Narayan a tall Shikara-style temple of Lord Vishnu.
 Close to the temple towers a magnificent statue of Garuda the vehicle of God Vishnu related to Hindu religion and mythology.

 A monastery of the Hinayana Buddhism sect holds an ancient collection of Buddha and other great Gurus images and idols.
 Legend holds that Kings in ancient times were crowned in this monastery.